cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.2.md

 4. Check the **External or unidentified participants in a meeting are given a label** checkbox.
 5. Select **Save**.

-## 5. 1:1 Calling
+## 5. Incoming Calls

 This section covers who domain users are allowed to receive a 1:1 call from.

 ### Policies

 #### GWS.CHAT.5.1v0.2
-Users receive calls only from contacts and other users in the organization SHALL be selected.
+Incoming calls SHALL be restricted to contacts and other users in the organization.

 - _Rationale:_ Calls could potentially be used to pass sensitive information.
 By selecting this setting, it potentially mitigates unauthorized data leakage.
 - Last Modified: March 15, 2024